MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v.0.10.9/AzureRM.AzureStackAdmin.md

 ### [Add-AzsGalleryItem](Add-AzsGalleryItem.md)
 This cmdlet adds the gallery item package.
-The gallery item URI needs to be a http or https URI accessible to the gallery service.
-Typically, the .azpkg file is uploaded to a publicly accessible blob container and its URI is provided as the GallelryItemUri parameter.

 ### [Add-AzsResourceProviderManifest](Add-AzsResourceProviderManifest.md)
 This cmdlet adds a resource provider manifest file to the Resource Manager.
-The manifest file is needed to register any new resource provider.

 ### [Add-AzsUsageConnection](Add-AzsUsageConnection.md)
 This cmdlet adds an usage connection details for a resource provider.
-The cmdlet gets the storage account information where the resource provider is storing the usage records.
-This information is given to the usage service through this cmdlet.
-Usage Service will retrieve the usage records periodically from the storage account information provided

 ### [Get-AzsGalleryItem](Get-AzsGalleryItem.md)
 This cmdlet gets details of an existing gallery item.